UK vs US Tax Rates | Compare Income Taxes

 In America the IRS allows couples (husband, wives and civil partners) to file a combined tax return.
 This is not allowed in the United Kingdom by HMRC.
 Each individual will need to file an individual self-assessment tax return.

-The United Kingdom under HMRC only have one tax regime for the country.
-The United States has a federal tax under the IRS, a state tax and potentially a city tax.
-As an example of someone who lives in the rather expensive New York City.
+The United Kingdom, under HMRC, has one tax regime for the whole country.
+The United States has a federal tax under the IRS, a state tax, and potentially a city tax, such as in New York City.

 The examples below have been updated for 2023/24 in the United Kingdom and 2024 in the United States